aiven/terraform-provider-aiven/docs/data-sources/mirrormaker_replication_flow.md

 ### Required

-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
-- `service_name` (String) Identifies the project this resource belongs to.
+- `service_name` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
 - `source_cluster` (String) Source cluster alias.
 Maximum length: `128`.
 - `target_cluster` (String) Target cluster alias.
 Maximum length: `128`.